Ben's Engineering Blog

 But today I'll introduce a different approach: JIT hydration

 The fastest interactivity would be prioritizing adding event listeners.
 A non VDOM system doesn't need state to find event listeners.
-Instead the frameworks compiler could mark elements with event listeners and these could be added with the combination of local state in custom elements and this.querySelector("#element_identifier").addEventListener.
+Instead, the framework's compiler could mark elements with event listeners and these could be added with the combination of local state in custom elements and this.querySelector("#element_identifier").addEventListener.

-State still needs to be hydrated to be accessible at the JS runtime.
+The state still needs to be hydrated to be accessible at the JS runtime.
 But to prevent the double data problem the values would be hydrated from the rendered DOM and they could be done on access just in time (JIT).

 prism-hydration